Dovyski/cvui/docs/build.md

 # Build

-cvui requires *no special build* procedures.
-Just add the `cvui.h` file along with the rest of your source code and continue to compile your project the way you have being do so far. cvui has no other dependency than OpenCV `3.x` (or `2.x`) itself.
+cvui **does not require any special build procedure**.
+Just add the `cvui.h` file along with the rest of your source code and continue to compile your project the way you have being doing so far.

+cvui has no dependency other than OpenCV `3.x` (or `2.x`) itself.

+## Building the examples

 The [examples](https://github.com/Dovyski/cvui/tree/master/example) provided with the lib do require a build.
-You can use cmake to build them.
+You can use [cmake](https://cmake.org) to build them.
 First clone cvui git repo:

 ```